coderofsalvation/debootstrap-container/README.md

 I had to go another road to satisfy my needs:

 * I want to install packages in a container, *outside* the real host
-* I want to easily import, export, delete containers
+* I want to easily backup/restore containers
 * I want to run node- or apache/lighttpd applications in a container
 * I want to ssh to a container and feel like I have root-access
 * I want to be somewhat compatible with docker